How to Gift a House to Your Child

 “While gifting your home so it is outside of your estate can reduce estate taxes, you could be giving your kids a potential income tax problem," Ranzau said.
 “When you gift assets to children, the cost basis on the assets for your children remains the same as it was for you – what you paid for the property plus any capital improvements and less any depreciation.
 If they receive the property through your estate, the cost basis is the fair market value of the property as of your date of death."

 If you haven't owned the property long, the difference in cost basis may not matter as much compared to long-term ownership of a property that's significantly increased in value.
-For example, said Ranzau, a California waterfront property purchased decades ago for $100,000 could be worth $2 million today.
+For example, Ranzau said, a California waterfront property purchased decades ago for $100,000 could easily be worth $5 million today.

-“Gifting that property outside of your estate could mean that your kids have to pay capital gains tax on $1.9 million when they eventually sell it, including possibly as much as 20 percent for federal taxes and 13.3 percent for California taxes," said Ranzau.
-“If they inherit the house through the estate when it's valued at $2 million and sell it right away, they would not to have to pay any capital gains tax."
+“Gifting that property outside of your estate could mean that your kids have to pay capital gains tax on $4.9 million when they eventually sell it," said Ranzau.
+“If they inherit the house through the estate when it's valued at $5 million and sell it right away, they would not have to pay any capital gains tax."

 Federal income tax rules state that as long as you have owned the property and lived in it for two of the previous five years, you can exclude up to $250,000 of profit from taxes if you file as a single taxpayer and up to $500,000 if you file jointly.

-Depending on the difference between what you paid and what your home is worth now can determine if it's worthwhile for your family to sell the home today to take advantage of the up to $500,000 exclusion, or if your family will have to pay significant capital gains tax either way, in the case of the California waterfront example.
+The difference between what you paid and your home’s current value can determine if it's worthwhile for your family to sell the home today to take advantage of the up to $500,000 exclusion, or if your family will have to pay significant capital gains taxes either way, in the case of the California waterfront example.

-Of course, your family may want to keep the home and so the income tax is not an issue.
+Of course, your family may want to keep the home, in which case the tax implications are not an issue.

 While gifting your home may feel generous and give you peace of mind about what will happen to your home when you're gone, there are some potential disadvantages.

-If you're thinking of gifting your personal residence to a family member, you'll need to work through a series of personal and financial considerations.
+If you're thinking of transferring property to a family member, you'll need to work through a series of personal and financial considerations.

 Multiple Children